jss367/jss367.github.io/_posts/2017-06-21-installing-cuda-and-tensorflow.md

 #### Can TensorFlow Detect GPUs

-Here's a good one-liner for this:
+Next check if TensorFlow can detect the GPUs.
+Here's a good one-liner for that:
 ```
 python -c "import tensorflow as tf; print('tf version:', tf.__version__); print('Num GPU devices: ', len(tf.config.list_physical_devices('GPU')))"
 ```